TaskWeb: Selecting Better Source Tasks for Multi-task NLP: Experiments and Results

 \paragraph{Evaluation setup.} We use the same set of evaluation tasks used by \citet{DBLP:journals/corr/abs-2302-03202}.
-For ANLI-R1/R2 which are not included in \data, we apply the subset of tasks chosen for ANLI-R3 for multi-task training.
-Meanwhile, for the Story Cloze task which is not included in \data due to its lack of training set, we use a subset of five tasks with the best transfer scores for our upper baseline.
+For ANLI-R1/R2 which are not included in \data, we apply the subset of tasks chosen for ANLI-R3 for the upper baseline.
+Meanwhile, for the Story Cloze task which is not included in \data due to its lack of training set, we use a subset of five tasks with the best transfer scores for the upper baseline.
 For each target task, we perform the evaluation in a leave-one-out setup by removing the target task from \data along with its scores.
 This is to maximize the number of available source tasks while ensuring that the target task is unseen in our setup.
 By doing so, we simulate using \algo and \data across various categories of target tasks with access only to their examples ($n \leq 32$).
 We perform all evaluations in a zero-shot setting.

 \paragraph{Results.} Table \ref{tab:multitask_main} summarizes the results of our experiments.
 The middle section details the performances of task selection methods that assume no access to pairwise transfer scores to the target.
-Two out of three methods choose source tasks that improve target task performance even compared to the stronger baseline.
-Most notably, \algo outperforms both baselines as well as other task selection methods in terms of overall zero-shot evaluation, improving the score by 14.7\% from T0-3B and by 4.3\% from our strongest baseline while using a small portion of the training set.
+Two out of three methods improve target task performance compared to all baselines.
+Most notably, \algo outperforms both baselines as well as other task selection methods, improving by 14.7\% over T0-3B and by 4.3\% over our strongest baseline while using a small portion of the training set.

-Finally, we observe that using the top-5 source tasks for each target according to our pairwise transfer scores consistently improves zero-shot performance on the targets.
-Our results support previous observations that it can be useful to build smaller multi-task training sets with a more careful task selection strategy \cite{DBLP:conf/acl/PruksachatkunPL20, DBLP:journals/corr/abs-2208-01009}.
-According to our results, the training set can be built with a small number of helpful source tasks for each target task.
+Finally, we observe that using the top-5 source tasks for each target according to \data consistently improves target performance.
+Our results support previous observations that using smaller multi-task training sets with a more careful task selection strategy can improve target performance \cite{DBLP:conf/acl/PruksachatkunPL20, DBLP:journals/corr/abs-2208-01009}.